Collegiate-Edu-Nation/easy-ftc/CONTRIBUTING.md

 The project can also be imported into Android Studio, where Windows is supported as well

+**If you're not on Windows, I strongly recommend using Nix instead of manually setting up the environment, as I wouldn't have bothered using multi-language solutions if this project wasn't powered by Nix**

-To format source files, you must also install
+With that said, to format source files, you must also install

-- nodejs
+- Node.js v20.18.1 (LTS)
 - nixfmt (optional as long as no nix files are modified)

 Then